alisiahkoohi/srcsep/README.md

-<h1 align="center">Unearthing InSights into Mars</h1>
+<h1 align="center">Unearthing InSights into Mars: unsupervised source separation with limited data</h1>

-Code to partially reproduce results in "Unearthing InSights into Mars: unsupervised source separation with limited data" available [here](https://proceedings.mlr.press/v202/siahkoohi23a.html).
+Code to partially reproduce results in [Unearthing InSights into Mars: unsupervised source separation with limited data](https://proceedings.mlr.press/v202/siahkoohi23a.html), published in the proceedings of ICML 2023.

 ## Installation